VERIFAI-2026

 To circulate the Call for Papers, please give the URL of the present page: www.laser-foundation.org/verifai-26/.

-To contact the organizers, you may write to villebrumier at fastmail dot fm (click this link).
+To contact the organizers, you may write to villebrumier at fastmail dot fm (click the preceding link for a mail client window).